Civil Nuclear Constabulary: Role

 During the year 2010–2011, the CNC made 12 arrests, although two of those people were de-arrested at the scene (one when it was realised that the person was not wanted on warrant after all and another where it was decided that police action was not appropriate in relation to an alleged assault).

 From 1 October 2012 to 31 March 2019, the chief constable of the CNC was retired Brigadier Michael Griffiths.

-The Deputy Chief Constable Simon Chesterman formerly of Thames Valley Police who is also the National Police Chiefs Council lead for firearms policing took over as chief constable.
+Deputy Chief Constable Simon Chesterman, formerly of Thames Valley Police, who is also the National Police Chiefs' Council lead for firearms policing, took over as chief constable.

-The new temporary deputy chief constable is Chris Armitt formerly of Merseyside Police since 1989 who served eight years in the Royal Engineers.

-The new temporary assistant chief constable is Duncan Worsell who has served with the force throughout his career.
-Previously he was North and Scotland divisional commander, operational unit commander at Sellafield and chief firearms instructor.

 Unlike the majority of the British police territorial forces, all frontline CNC officers are routinely armed while carrying out duties.
-CNC officers also operate the armament on board the ships of the Pacific Nuclear Transport Limited, a subsidiary of International Nuclear Services, which specialise in transporting spent nuclear fuel and reprocessed uranium on behalf of its ultimate parent, the Nuclear Decommissioning Authority.
+CNC officers also operate the armament on board the ships of the Pacific Nuclear Transport Limited, a subsidiary of International Nuclear Services, which specialises in transporting spent nuclear fuel and reprocessed uranium on behalf of its ultimate parent, the Nuclear Decommissioning Authority.
 Such ships have an onboard escort of armed police.

 The CNC is authorised to carry out covert intelligence operations against anti-nuclear protesters.
 In July 2009, Judge Christopher Rose said the CNC's "approach to covert activity is conspicuously professional".
 He found that the system for storing the intelligence gained from informers was "working well" and that "senior officers regard covert surveillance as a long-term requirement".